RastaDjuss/Solana-docker-auto-buildx/solana-readme.md

 ```bash
 $ ./cargo test
 ```
+#this is where docker builx builx . takes you...
 ### Starting a local testnet

 Start your own testnet locally, instructions are in the [online docs](https://docs.solanalabs.com/clusters/benchmark).